engine-programming/engine-programming.github.io/content/_index.md

 A general reference that covers a lot of topics is [*Real-Time Rendering*](https://www.realtimerendering.com/) by Tomas Akenine-Möller, Eric Haines, Naty Hoffman, Angelo Pesce, Michał Iwanicki, and Sébastien Hillaire.
 This itself contains many references to resources for the various presented techniques.

 [Inigo Quilez's web site](https://iquilezles.org/) contains rendering tutorials.
 He also co-created [Shadertoy](https://www.shadertoy.com/), where people share their shaders.

-[*A trip through the Graphics Pipeline*](https://fgiesen.wordpress.com/2011/07/09/a-trip-through-the-graphics-pipeline-2011-index/) by Fabian Giesen gives an overview of the steps taking place in the GPU when rendering.

 To use the GPU, you need to go through a graphics API.
 OpenGL and Direct3D 11 are the easiest to start with.
 Their successors, Vulkan and Direct3D 12, are more complex, but these are what modern engines use because they allow building multiple command buffers in parallel with multriple threads.
 Below are resources for these APIs.